 Arts, culture and heritage in Henty

-This country town is located in picturesque wheat and sheep country, halfway between Albury and Wagga Wagga.
-Henty has quaint antique shops; parkland at Billabong Creek, where you can see local flora and fauna on nature walks; and a museum that provides information about both Henty and the surrounding area.
+This Country NSW town is located in picturesque wheat and sheep country, halfway between Albury and Wagga Wagga.
+Henty has quaint antique shops and parkland at Billabong Creek, where you can see local flora and fauna on nature walks.
+In town, choose from accommodation options including a camping ground and a B&B housed in an early-1900s former hotel.

-Each year in September, Henty Field Days attract up to 50,000 visitors to a three-day exhibition of agricultural machinery.
-It's a fascinating insight into the technical solutions being developed in Australia to manage the challenges of farming on one of the world's driest continents.
+Every year in September, Henty Machinery Field Days attracts as many as 50,000 visitors to a three-day exhibition of agricultural machinery.
+The event provides fascinating insight into the technical solutions developed in Australia to manage the challenges of farming on one of the world's driest continents.
+Before you set off, check the calendar for other events in the area.

 Headlie Taylor Header and Blacksmith Shop